tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 			[NEW] Added an OnInitialized Unity event
 			[NEW] Controller's position can now be animated via Unity's Animation window, or any other animation tool [DEPRECATED] The "Animate" option is removed.
 Use Unity's Animation window or any other animation tool instead [DEPRECATED] "Adapt On Change" is removed, but it's behaviour is still there.
-Controllers will now always "adapt" (keeping their relative or absolute position, depending on the Position Mode value) when there source changes.
+Controllers will now always "adapt" (keeping their relative or absolute position, depending on the Position Mode value) when there source changes
 			[DEPRECATED] The Space parameter is no more used.
-The controller now works correctly without the need to set the correct Space value.
+The controller now works correctly without the need to set the correct Space value
 			[CHANGE] Direction is no more set from the sign of the Speed, but through a new value, Direction [CHANGE] When orientation's source has a value of "None", any rotation previously applied by the controller will be reverted
 			[CHANGE] When orientation's source has a value of "None", Target and Ignore Direction are no more displayed in the inspector